nmshd/documentation/_docs_integrate/11-connector-configuration.md

 -   **apiKey** `required`

     Define the API-Key the Connector should use to authenticate requests.
+The API-Key can be chosen freely and has to be send with every request in the `X-API-KEY` header.

 ## `modules`